dungeon-revealer/dungeon-revealer/README.md

 dungeon-revealer
 ================

-A simple app for revealing areas of a dungeon that players have explored.
+A web app for tabletop gaming to allow the game master to reveal areas of the game map to players.